apache/plc4x/plc4j/integrations/apache-nifi/README.md

     If this JSON is in an attribute `plc4x.addresses` it can be accessed with *Address Text*=`${plc4x.addresses}`.

-When reading from a PLC the response is converted into Avro.
-The mapping between PLC data types and Avro types is done as follows:
+When reading from a PLC the response is used to create a mapping between Plc types into Avro.
+The mapping is done as follows:

 Table of data mapping between plc data and Avro types (as specified in [Avro specification](https://avro.apache.org/docs/1.11.1/specification/#primitive-types)).